Home > Events > Buffalo Roundup

 This 71,000-acre state park is also home to one of the world's largest publicly-owned bison herds, nearly 1,300 strong.

 Each fall, the ground rumbles and the dust flies as cowboys, cowgirls and park crews saddle up to bring in the thundering herd.
 The annual roundup, held on a Friday in late September or early October, is open to the public.

 Buffalo Roundup Videos

-Watch videos from previous Custer State Park Buffalo Roundups to experience this authentic western adventure:
+Watch videos from previous Custer State Park Buffalo Roundups to get a sense of this authentic western adventure: